Check out or latest addition to the product line-up: CYBREI Cranks and components!

 b) 30 days from the date of conclusion of the contract in the event of an unsolicited visit or in connection with a sales promotion.

 12.2.
-If the Seller has provided the consumer with specific information about the right of withdrawal at a later date, the Consumer may withdraw from the contract within:
+If the Seller provides the Consumer with the required information on the right of withdrawal only subsequently, the Consumer may withdraw from the contract within:

-a) 14 days from the date on which the Seller has subsequently complied with the information obligation under point 12.1(a),
+a) 14 days from the date on which the Seller subsequently provided the required information, in the case of contracts referred to in point 12.1(a);

-b) 30 days from the date on which the Seller has subsequently complied with the information obligation under point 12.1(b).
+b) 30 days from the date on which the Seller subsequently provided the required information, in the case of contracts referred to in point 12.1(b).

 12.3.
-If the Seller has not provided the Consumer with specific information on the right of withdrawal under clause 12.2, the Consumer may withdraw from the Contract within 12 months of the expiry of the period under clause 12.1.
+If the Seller has not provided the Consumer with the required information on the right of withdrawal, the Consumer may withdraw from the contract within 12 months of the expiry of the withdrawal period under point 12.1.

 12.4.
 The Goods shall be deemed to have been accepted by the Consumer when the Consumer or a third party designated by the Consumer accepts all parts of the ordered Goods, or when: